SModelS/smodels/docs/manual/source/RunningSModelS.rst

-*runSModelS.py* covers several different applications of the SModelS functionality, with the option of turning various features on or off, as well as setting the :ref:`basic parameters <parameterFile>`.
+*runSModelS.py* covers several different applications of the SModelS functionality, with the option of turning various features on or off through the :ref:`parameters file <parameterFile>`.
 These functionalities include detailed checks of input SLHA files, running the |decomposition|, evaluating the :doc:`theory predictions <TheoryPredictions>` and comparing them to the experimental